starting point for two key members of the Christchurch

 on the Onset Offset label.
 Later the band mutated into

-the Del Burgers playing rock n roll tinged stuff, some
+the Del Burgoes playing rock n roll tinged stuff, some

 of it a la John Spencer Blues Explosion.

-Del Burgers also featured guitarist Gareth Evans (Ex
+Del Burgoes also featured guitarist Gareth Evans (Ex

 Griffins, Xu Xu Pedals) who's impressive guitar style